Hardware Calibration |

 Use a hardware calibration device, such as X-Rite's ColorMunki Display, for accurate monitor calibration.
 Dangle a sensor in front of your screen, press a few buttons, and you're done.
 It calibrates and saves a profile that is automatically loaded when you start your computer.
 If you purchase ColorMunki I suggest you skip the CD and download the latest software from X-Rite.

 They also sell a less expensive version called ColorMunki Smile.
 Features are similar but there are no provisions for ambient light correction, setting white point, specifying a custom gamma, and disabling ADC (Automatic Display Control).
-I find the latter two features necessary for accurate calibration.
+I find disabling ADC necessary for accurate calibration.

 Recommended white point is D65 or 6500° Kelvin.
 When you calibrate with ColorMunki it will set your monitor to 6500 if it has a preset for this value and then fine-tune the results.

 If you choose Native for the white point then ColorMunki sets your monitor to a user-defined preset in your OSD (on screen display) that includes adjustments for RGB values.
 It will then assume these colors are correct and generate a color profile to correct the luminance and gamma to the values you have selected.
-Native is not a recommended option.
+Since you want ColorMunki to adjust the color this is not a recommended option.
+I've found that adjusting RGB values to 95% of full range, before calibration, gives the best results.

 By default ColorMunki will communicate with your display and automatically adjust contrast and brightness.
 If you are getting strange results then disable this feature and manually enter the correct values.
 Open ColorMunki, choose File > Preferences, and disable the ADC.
 Next time you calibrate you will be prompted to make these adjustments on your monitor.
 If you disable ADC then ColorMunki will no longer automatically choose a preset on your monitor and you should verify, before calibration, that the one you desire is selected.

-For personal use I disable ADC, specify D65, gamma 2.2, and 110 cd/m2 for luminance.
-The monitor is configured to use the user-defined preset with all 3 colors set to 90%.
+For personal use I disable ADC, specify D65, gamma 2.2, and 110 cd/m2 for luminance with my LCD monitor.
 Disabling ADC lets me manually specify contrast and brightness for more accurate results.
-The resulting calibration, at D65, is satisfactory and no additional tweaks are required.
 I don't use the ambient light correction feature as lighting in my environment is constant.